ashwinreddy/rlg/README.md

 - [ ] Implement more tasks and define reward functions for all tasks
 - [ ] Allow mix-and-match for robots and tasks
 - [ ] Develop code to facilitate transfer learning (group tasks by similarity)
 - [ ] Implement various RL algorithms as benchmarks
+- [ ] Incorporate a build system like Buck or Make